 The chairman gave a loud sigh, to make it clear that Johnny was being just too stupid but that she was putting up with him nevertheless.
 "The fact, young man, as I have explained time and again, is that it is simply too expensive to maintain a cemetery that is-' As he listened, red with embarrassment, Johnny remembered about the chance to have another go.
 He could just put up with it and shut up, and for ever after he'd wonder what would have happened, and then when he died that angel - although, as things were going at the moment, angels were in short supply even after you were dead - would say, hey, would you have liked to have found out what happened?
 And he'd say yes, really, and the angel would send him back and maybe this was- He pulled himself together.
 'No,' he said, 'it isn't simply too expensive.'
 The woman stopped in mid-sentence.
 'How dare you interrupt me!' she snapped.
 Johnny ploughed on.
 'It says in your papers here that the cemetery makes a loss.
 But a cemetery can't make a loss.
 It's not like a business or something.
 It just is.
 My friend Bigmac here says what you're calling a loss is just the value of the land for building offices.
 It's the rates and taxes you'd get from United Amalagamated Consolidated Holdings.
-But the dead can't pay taxes so they're not worth anything.'
-The man from United Amalagamated Consoli- dated Holdings opened his mouth to say something, but the chairman stopped him.
-'A democratically elected Council-' she began.
+But the dead can't pay taxes so they're not worth anything.' doesn't matter that no-one in there is really famous.

-'I'd like to raise a few points concerning that,' said Mr Atterbury.
-'There are certain things about this sale which I should like to see more clearly explained in a democratic way.'
-'I've had a good look round the cemetery,' said Johnny, plunging on.
-'I've been ... do- ing a project.
-I've walked round it a lot.
-It's full of stuff It doesn't matter that no-one in there is really famous.
 They were famous here.
 They lived and got on with things and died.
 They were people.
 It's wrong to think that the past is some- thing that's just gone.
 It's still there.
 It's just that you've gone past.
 If you drive through a town, it's still there in the rear-view mirror.
 Time is a road, but it doesn't roll up behind you.
 Things aren't over just because they're past.
 Do you see that?'
 People told one another that it was getting chilly for the time of year.
 Little points of coldness drifted around the town.
 Screen K at the Blackbury Odeon was showing a 24-hour, non-stop Halloween Special, but people kept coming out.
 It was too cold in there, they said.
 And it was creepy.
 Armpit, the manager, who was one of Wobbler's mortal enemies, and who looked like two men in one dinner jacket, said it was supposed to be creepy.
 They said not that creepy.
 There were voices that you didn't exactly hear, and they - well, you kept getting the impres- sion that people were sitting right beh- Well, let's go and get a burger.
 Somewhere brightly- lit.
 Pretty soon there was hardly anyone in there at all except Mrs Tachyori, who'd bought a ticket because it was somewhere in the warm, and spent most of the time asleep.
 'Elm Street?
 Elm Street?
 Wasn't there an Elm Street down by Beech Lane?'
-'I don't think it was this one.
-I don't remember this sort of thing going on.'
-She didn't mind the voices at all.
+The next film was Ghostbusters, followed by Wednesday of the Living Dead.
+It seemed to Mrs Tachyon that the voices, whicl didn't exist anyway, had gone very quiet.
+Everyone was staring at Johnny now.